Showing posts with label speech act theory. Show all posts

 1. from syntax (faith’s given grammar),

-2. through semantics (modeling within being),
+2. through semantics (modeling that grammar within being),

 3. to truth (participation in divine reality).

-The scholastic method thus becomes a theological necessity: the visible form of theology’s internal logic.
-Its ordered movement from assertion to resolution mirrors theology’s own participatory logic — from Word to understanding, from faith to vision.
+The scholastic method thus becomes a theological necessity; it is the visible form of theology’s internal logic.
+Its ordered movement from assertion to resolution mirrors theology’s own participatory logic from Word to understanding, and from faith to vision.

 Conclusion

-The scholastic method, then, is not a relic but a realism: a structure adequate to a world in which language, thought, and being are ordered by the same divine Logos.
-The Disputationes Theologicae employ it to demonstrate that theology, even in an age of disintegration, can still think truthfully because the Spirit who once breathed through the schools continues to speak through the Church’s ordered speech.
+The scholastic method, then, is not a relic but is finally realistic; it is a structure adequate to a world in which language, thought, and being are ordered by the same divine Logos.
+The Disputationes Theologicae employ this method to demonstrate that theology, even in an age of disintegration, can still think truthfully since the Spirit, who once breathed through the schools, continues to speak through the Church’s ordered speech.

-To think theologically in this form is therefore itself a confession: that divine truth, though transcendent, has chosen to dwell in the grammar of human words.
+To think theologically in this form is thus itself a confession, a confession that divine truth, though transcendent, has chosen to dwell in the grammar of human words.

 Deus loquitur, et fit veritas